 The principal operating areas here relate to maintenance of paths, drains, street cleaning, verges and medians, roads and kerbs, rights of way, crossovers, street trees and road reserves.
-Parking control and operation of car parks is also covered
+Parking control and operation of car

 ECONOMIC SERVICES

 This program covers costs associated with building control and area promotion.